NathanNoye/Obsidian-Vault/Bibles/CSB/41 - Mark/Mark 1.md

 He proclaimed, "One who is more powerful than I am is coming after me.
 I am not worthy to stoop down and untie the strap of his sandals.

 ###### 8
-I baptize you with water, but he will baptize you with the Holy Spirit."The Baptism of Jesus
+I baptize you with water, but he will baptize you with the Holy Spirit."

+The Baptism of Jesus

 ###### 9
 In those days Jesus came from Nazareth in Galilee and was baptized in the Jordan by John.